This page outlines how far a stammer is a “disability” within the Equality Act 2010. It gives links to more detail.

-You do not need to register as disabled in order to get rights under the Equality Act 2010.
-The question is just whether you meet the legal definition.
+You don’t need to register as disabled in order to get rights under the Equality Act 2010.
+The question is just whether you meet the Equality Act definition of ‘disability’.

 Stammering which starts in adulthood

 Stammering normally starts in early childhood (‘developmental stammering’).
 Much less common is Stammering starting in adulthood.
 The latter may give rise to further legal issues, in particular whether it meets the requirement of being ‘long-term’.

 There is a 40 page document of “statutory guidance” on what counts as a disability.
 This is not legally binding, but must be taken into account by the courts.
 See 2011 guidance.

 Different “disability” definitions elsewhere

 The ‘disability’ definition discussed here applies to rights under the Equality Act 2010.
 There are different disability tests for rights under other legislation, for example on whether a person is entitled to a Blue Badge for parking, or whether a person is entitled to welfare benefits such as Employment and Support Allowance, Universal Credit, and the Personal Independence Payment (PIP).

 “I don’t like to be seen as disabled.”

 If you want to rely on the Equality Act, you normally need to say you are ‘disabled’ as defined in it.
 But this is just a legal definition for the purposes of that Act, to decide who is protected from discrimination.
 It does not mean you lack ability.
 It seems that a stammer can be a ‘disability’ even though the person is an excellent communicator (see ‘Substantial effect>May be an excellent communicator).